Everything you ever wanted to know about the flexitarian diet

 Meat substitutes will leave you satisfied

-When you become a flexitarian, in addition to well-known plant-based proteins like tofu and tempeh, you might have to embrace meat substitutes such as those made with soy and wheat proteins.
-These options are still technically processed, so it’s better to get a majority of your protein from whole sources like beans.
-In a pinch and in moderation, these options can help vary your diet.
+When you start flexing, in addition to well-known plant-based proteins like tofu and tempeh, you might want to embrace meat substitutes such as those made with soy and wheat proteins.
+These options are technically processed, so it’s better to get a majority of your protein from whole sources like beans.
+But in a pinch and in moderation, these options can help vary your diet.

-Just be selective—some of these pre-packaged options are loaded with sodium even though you can’t taste it.
+Just be selective—some of these pre-packaged options are high in sodium even though you can’t taste it.
 Always read food labels and pick foods with a low percent daily value (DV) of sodium.

 You’ll learn to love legumes

-By now, you probably know that legumes like chickpeas and black beans are staples of any plant-based diet.
-Beans are high in protein, minerals and fiber, but low in saturated fats, an unhealthy kind of fat found in many animal-based products.
-Beans are a great heart-healthy food, too.
-They may help lower your blood cholesterol, which is one of the main causes of cardiovascular disease.
-Aim for three cups of legumes each week to reap the benefits.
+You might know that legumes like chickpeas and black beans are staples of any plant-based diet.
+Beans are high in protein, minerals, and fiber, and low in saturated fats, which is found in many animal-based products.
+Studies suggest that making beans a regular part of your diet is linked to a lower risk for heart disease, diabetes, and even some cancers.
+Aim for 3 cups of legumes each week to reap the benefits.

 It’s really about upping your fruit and veggie intake...

 Fruits and vegetables are the foundations of any healthy diet.
 In fact, the Dietary Guidelines for Americans suggests filling half of your plate with fruits and vegetables at every meal.
-Fresh produce is one of the five Flexitarian food groups because the benefits of eating them are endless: Fruits and veggies are low in calories and cholesterol, but full of vitamins A and C, potassium, fiber, and folate.
+Fresh produce is a flex-friendly food because the benefits of eating them are endless: Fruits and veggies are low in calories and cholesterol, but full of vitamins A and C, potassium, fiber, and folate.
 These nutrients help reduce the risk of diabetes, obesity, high cholesterol, heart disease, and certain cancers, and help keep your eyes, skin, and gut healthy, too.

 Blatner especially loves leafy greens like spinach, kale, Swiss chard, and romaine.
-And since you’re going to up your fruit and veggie intake at every meal, try produce you don’t normally buy like apricots, butternut squash, guava and turnips.
-When following the Flexitarian lifestyle, make sure fruits and vegetables make up 50 percent of all meals and snacks.
-Here’s a breakdown:
+And since you’re going to up your fruit and veggie intake at every meal, try produce you don’t normally buy, like apricots, butternut squash, guava, and turnips.

 …and boosting your intake of whole grains, too

 Another food group that’s on the list: whole grains like barley, corn, oats, quinoa, wheat, brown rice, and whole-grain pasta.
 Whole grains are touted for reducing the risk of certain types of cancer and helping to regulate your digestive system.
-Eating them regularly can even lower your risk of stroke, type 2 diabetes, and heart disease by nearly 30 percent.
-The U.S. Department of Agriculture recommends that women eat 5 to 6 ounces of grain foods per day and that men eat 6 to 8.
-Half of those foods should be 100 percent whole grains.
+Eating them regularly can also help to significantly lower your risk of stroke, type 2 diabetes, and heart disease.

 Watch out for products that say “enriched” on the package.
 It means that the grains have been processed and that some of the beneficial vitamins and minerals, like fiber and iron, were added back in after processing.
 You want to look for products that say “whole” rather than “enriched.”
 Whole grains should make up about 25 percent of each of your meals.